D0dzs/D0dzs/README.md

 I've been learning coding for a while ago (5-6 years).
 I started my carrier with HTML (without css and javascript) I've got bored coding singlepage webapps so I started learning JavaScript and I took a break after the whole session.

 2-3 years passed I had to choose: Software Enginieer or IT Developer and I choosed the first.
-Nowadays I learned python.
-I knows everything of python (80-85%) and when summer is came I've started to learn React using frameworks.
-Now I am using TypeScript (for safety) and TailwindCSS.
+I knows everything about python (80-85%) and when summer is came I've started to learn React using frameworks.

 *   🌍  I'm based in Hungary
-*   🖥️  See my portfolio at [www.dodzs.me](http://dodzs.me)
+*   🖥️  See my portfolio at: -
 *   🧠  I'm learning C# and TypeScript

 ### Skills